SparkPost/support-docs/content/momentum/4/config/mta-sts/use-mta-sts.md

 ## Description

-This option specified whether Momentum shall attempt to discover the recipient domain's MTA-STS policy (via a DNS lookup to retrieve the MTA-STS policy ID and a HTTPS lookup to retrieve the MTA-STS policy)
+This option specifies whether Momentum shall attempt to discover the recipient domain's MTA-STS policy (via a DNS TXT lookup to retrieve the MTA-STS policy ID and a HTTPS lookup to retrieve the MTA-STS policy)

 The default value is `false`.